Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations

-\textbf{Downstream.} To asses the generalizability of learned features using our proposed method, we evaluate our model on a variety of datasets, including ImageNet-1k \cite{russakovsky2015imagenet} for fine-tuning, linear-probing, and zero-shot classifications, ADE20K \cite{ade20k} for semantic segmentation, MS-COCO \cite{mscoco} for object detection and instance segmentation, Flicr30K \cite{flickr} and MS-COCO for image-text retrieval, as well as many other datasets for zero-shot evaluations.
-We fine-tune for 100 epochs on ImageNet-1k and for 160k iterations for ADE20K, using UperNet \cite{upernet}.
-For object detection and instance segmentation, we use a Cascade Mask R-CNN \cite{cai2019cascade} and fine-tune for 12 epochs.
+\textbf{Downstream.} To asses the generalizability of learned features using our proposed method, we evaluate our model on a variety of datasets, including ImageNet-1k \citep{russakovsky2015imagenet} for fine-tuning, linear-probing, and zero-shot classifications, ADE20K \citep{ade20k} for semantic segmentation, MS-COCO \citep{mscoco} for object detection and instance segmentation, as well as many other datasets for zero-shot evaluations (see Table~\ref{tab:zero-shots}).
+We fine-tune for 100 epochs on ImageNet-1k and for 160k iterations for ADE20K, using UperNet \citep{upernet}.
+For object detection and instance segmentation, we use a Cascade Mask R-CNN \citep{cai2019cascade} and fine-tune for 12 epochs.
 Further details on downstream settings can be found in Appendix \ref{sec:appendix_pretraining}.